Sorting Through Waste

 Photo credit: August 24, 2017, Zamani Ra

 Volunteers engaged residents by asking them the simple, skill-testing question: “Do you know where this goes?”
-Engagement was immediate as residents faced the challenge of trying to deposit waste in the correct bin.
+The engagement was immediate as residents faced the challenge of trying to deposit waste in the correct bin.

 A deeper connection was established as volunteers spoke to residents about their waste sorting decisions and the impact these small decisions had on GHG emissions.
 These conversations invariably led to conversations about climate change and its impact on their respective home countries.